Rocket Lab USA Inc. (RKLB) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 33.01% loss in the last 1 month and extending the period to 3 months gives it a 38.73%, and is 29.86% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.68% over the week and 6.22% over the month.
+The stock witnessed a 22.56% gain in the last 1 month and extending the period to 3 months gives it a 14.08%, and is -1.04% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.15% over the week and 6.77% over the month.

 Rocket Lab USA Inc. is expected to release its quarterly report on 05/15/2023.The EPS is expected to shrink by -324.20% this year.